dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Common fixes

-If there's a reasonable default value for the field that’s the same for all instances, then add an initializer expression:
+If there's a reasonable default value for the field that's the same for all instances, then add an initializer expression:

 {% prettify dart tag=pre+code %}